Expert testimony is needed when the activity is beyond the scope of the general knowledge of a juror in Connecticut.

 The court reviewed one final issue, waivers under Hawaiian law, like most other states do not stop claims for gross negligence or willful misconduct.

 Consequently, the case was sent back for a jury to determine if the acts of the defendant, by and through its booking agency, acted deceptively or if the acts of the defendant were grossly negligent.
 If so the plaintiff would win the suit.
-If the acts of the defendant were not deceptive or the defendant was not grossly negligent the defendants would win at trial.
+If the acts of the defendant were not deceptive or the defendant was not grossly negligent the defendant would win at trial.

 There was a dissent which found that the acts were not deceptive by law.